stonepros/stone/doc/stonefs/dynamic-metadata-management.rst

 ==================================
-CephFS Dynamic Metadata Management
+StoneFS Dynamic Metadata Management
 ==================================
 Metadata operations usually take up more than 50 percent of all file system operations.
 Also the metadata scales in a more complex fashion when compared to scaling storage (which in turn scales I/O throughput linearly).
 This is due to the hierarchical and interdependent nature of the file system metadata.
-So in CephFS, the metadata workload is decoupled from data workload so as to avoid placing unnecessary strain on the RADOS cluster.
+So in StoneFS, the metadata workload is decoupled from data workload so as to avoid placing unnecessary strain on the RADOS cluster.
 The metadata is hence handled by a cluster of Metadata Servers (MDSs).
-CephFS distributes metadata across MDSs via `Dynamic Subtree Partitioning <https://ceph.com/wp-content/uploads/2016/08/weil-mds-sc04.pdf>`__.
+StoneFS distributes metadata across MDSs via `Dynamic Subtree Partitioning <https://ceph.com/wp-content/uploads/2016/08/weil-mds-sc04.pdf>`__.

 Dynamic Subtree Partitioning
 ----------------------------